Step 15: Deploy to run402

 • Free — no x402 payment required, but needs service_key auth

-If the user does not want a subdomain, skip this step — the raw deployment URL works fine.
+If the user explicitly declines a subdomain, skip it — the raw deployment URL works fine.

 Expected output